wordpressperson/naijamarket/README.md

 # NaijaMarket - Technical Documentation

-This document provides an overview of the current technical state of the NaijaMarket prediction platform, including the technology stack, project architecture, and the features implemented so far.
+This document provides an overview of the current technical state of the NaijaMarket prediction platform, including the technology stack, project architecture, setup instructions, and the features implemented so far, alongside a detailed roadmap for future improvements.

 ## 1. Overview & Technology Stack